viTwo short posts on this topic. This post is the ‘how-to’.

 2. Wrap your roller / wet tools in plastic and chill.
 If you are going to do the 2nd coat the next day, between coats wrap your roller in plastic and keep it in the fridge.
 This slows the evaporation and you have fewer paint chips.
 But you’ll strain between coats anyway.
 Spraying?
 Always keep the tip wet.

-3. Floetrol slows drying and aids in levelling.
+3. Floetrol slows drying and aids in leveling.
 Paint On Screen products do have a proprietary additive to help them even out but depending on the environment and surface you might need a little extra something and Floetrol works well.
 I asked the owner of Paint On Screen paint and he agrees but says it’s not necessary.
 Maybe only in very dry locations.
 But it also extends the volume if you might be close and don’t want to buy an extra gallon.
 Be careful with coverage: test first!

 4. Dust control.
 In this project, lint, dust, dried paint chips on the wall are evil.
 Below I show how to strain paint and why you don’t buy budget roller covers…but this is about dust/lint in the air.
 People walking around your wet paint will stir up particles.
 Bad.
 So vacuum, mop, dust etc, before you start, and kick out the children.
 After you finish, wrap your roller and cover your paint and get out for an hour.
 This limits dust.